omatech/editora-dbinterface/README.md

 ];
 ```

+### Get last updated timestamp from a given extraction
+$extractor->last_updated_timestamp;
+Returns the last updated unix timestamp of all the elements extracted

 ## Test the Extractor

 1) Create a database if not exists with utf8_mb4 and collate utf8_mb4_general_ci in this example assume editora_test in localhost, we'll assume user root and without password